go.to/

 The photo session in the park

-Polar Music AB celebrated the first ten years as a company.
+Polar Music AB celebrated the first ten years as a company in the summer 1973.
 A big party was arranged by Stikkan Anderson.
 Agnetha, Björn, Frida, Benny, Ted Gärdestad and Hootenanny Singers received gold discs for their latest albums.
-An anniversary album "Sånt som slog" (The ones that hit) including the greatest hits recorded by the Polar artists was released as well.
+The award ceremony took place at the hotel "Apollonia" in Nybrogatan 53 in Stockholm.
+The party continued in Nacka outside Stockholm in Stikkan's house.

 Summer in the Stockholm Archipelago